MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 *  **Rapid innovation**.
 Web development allows for faster deployment and iteration.

 *  **Windows 7, 8, 10, and 11 support**.
-Support for a consistent user experience across Windows 7, Windows 8, and Windows 10.
+Support for a consistent user experience across Windows 7, Windows 8, Windows 10, and Windows 11.

 *  **Native capabilities**.
 Access the full set of Native APIs.